EC2 and RDS Snapshot Chain

 Snapshot replicas are copies of cloud-native snapshots that Veeam Backup for AWS creates during backup sessions.
-If you enable snapshot replication for a backup policy, Veeam Backup for AWS will make a copy of the initially created cloud-native snapshot and save it to the target AWS Region specified in backup policy settings.
-In the target AWS Region, snapshot replicas created during a set of backup sessions make up a snapshot replica chain.
+If you enable snapshot replication for a backup policy, Veeam Backup for AWS will make a copy of the initially created cloud-native snapshot and save it to the target AWS Region in the target AWS account specified in backup policy settings.
+Snapshot replicas created in the target AWS Region during a set of backup sessions make up a snapshot replica chain.

-Veeam Backup for AWS creates and maintains a snapshot replica chain in the same way as a regular snapshot chain:
+Veeam Backup for AWS creates and maintains the snapshot replica chain in the same way as the regular snapshot chain:

-- The first created snapshot replica for the processed instance becomes a starting point of the snapshot replica chain.
+- The first snapshot replica of the processed instance becomes a starting point in the snapshot replica chain.